aelkz/microservices-security/README.md

 ### `SECURITY LAB: STEP 14 - NODEJS WEB APPLICATION DEPLOYMENT`

-In this step, we will be testing all scenarious with a suited NodeJS webapp based on Angular and Bootstrap.
-This application was designed to test all authorization scenarios and to easy the understandind process showing the concepts for this tutorial.
+In this step, we will be testing all scenarios with a suited NodeJS webapp based on Angular and Bootstrap.
+This application was designed to easy the understandind process showing the concepts for used in this tutorial.

 ```sh
 # Deploy nodejs-web application